 2 + 2 = Another Universe

 If math is just a system that we use to understand our universe, then maybe there are other mathematical structures that exist in different universes.
 Under this theory, maybe there's another universe where 2+2=5.
-However, if math IS a fundamental reality, then every single universe would be defined by it equally.
+However, if math is a fundamental reality, then every single universe would be defined by it equally.

-A mathematical structure can be defined completely independent of human experience or even understanding.
+A mathematical structure can be defined completely independently of human experience or even understanding.
 Whether you understand a mathematical principle or not, it still is.
 This theory of the universality of math, which many scientists think is accurate, would suggest that there are likely to be universes out there that would exist regardless of human experience.